 What is a workflow?

-A workflow is an automated set of marketing actions that execute based on a starting condition.
+A workflow is an automated set of marketing and/or sales actions that execute based on a starting condition.
 You can use workflows to automate your lead nurturing tasks, complete internal functions, and much more.
 The tool allows for multiple actions to execute at desired intervals and also includes the ability to use branching logic to perform specific actions based on how a contact has interacted with your content or website.

 Some examples of workflow actions include:

 - Set contact or company properties in bulk.

 - Copy contact properties to company properties and vice-versa.

 - Automatically set an internal contact property, such as Trial Start Date.